googleapis/python-bigquery-dataframes/docs/user_guide/bigframes.pandas/remote_functions.rst

 Define a custom function, and specify the intent to turn it into a remote function.
 It requires a BigQuery connection.
 If the connection is not already created, BigQuery DataFrames will attempt to create one assuming the necessary APIs and IAM permissions are setup in the project.
+In our examples we would be using a pre-created connection named `bigframes-rf-conn`.
+Let's try a `pandas`-like use case in which we want to apply a user defined scalar function to every value in a `Series`, more specifically bucketize the `body_mass_g` value of the penguins, which is a real number, into a category, which is a string.

 .. code-block:: python